tibogens/libfmplug/README.md

 libfmplug
 =========

-A C++ library to create FileMaker Pro plugins.
+A C++ library to create FileMaker Pro™ plugins.
 Works with FM Pro 9, 10, 11, 12 and 13.

 License
 -------

-libfmplug is licensed under the GNU Lesser General Public License, version 3 (LGPLv3).
+The libfmplug library is licensed under the GNU Lesser General Public License, version 3 (LGPLv3).

+However:
-As an exception, the samples are licensed under a BSD 3-clause license.
+- the samples are licensed under a BSD 3-clause license.
+- the FileMaker Pro™ SDK (headers and libraries) is the property of FileMaker, Inc. and can only be used to "enable licensees of FileMaker Pro Advanced to compile plug-ins for use with FileMaker products" (refer to the notice in FMWrapper/FMX*.h files)